Satkhira: History

 In the name of Satkhira district, there are some common connotations.
-In the meantime, during the permanent settlement, Vishnur Chakraborty, an Emperor of Raja Krishnachandra of Nadia, bought the old Pargana at auction and built houses in Satgharia village under his auspices.
+In the meantime, during the Permanent Settlement, Vishnur Chakraborty, a vassal of Raja Krishnachandra of Nadia, bought the old Pargana at auction and built houses in Satgharia village under his auspices.
 His son Prannath is known and admired for his development work in the Satgharia region.
 The Satkhira subdivision was born in 1852 as the fourth subdivision of Jessore district, with its headquarters in Kalaroa.
 Nawab Abdul Latif took charge of the first subdivision.
 In 1861, the sub-divisional office was shifted to Satgharia (Satkhira).
 Satghaira had already become Satkhira in the face of the British officers.
 So the old Satghariya Satkhira is present.

 The location of Satkhira district is on the south-western corner of Bangladesh.
 This settlement was known in ancient times as the Old Island.
 Next to it is the location of Chandradwip, Madhudbip, Surya Divip, Sangadipi, Joydeep, etc. The small islands of the island are found in ancient history and maps.
 The exact date and exact information are not available on the old island of Burma.
 According to the Ramayana Mahabharata, the area of organized human habitation in the region was around 3,500 years ago.
 According to the Mahabharata, Muni Kapil founded a Kalimandir in Kapilmani of Paikgachha and worshiped there.
 He had done the work of establishing and worshiping this temple during the Mahabharata era.
 Alexander invaded India in 327 BC.
 At the time of his invasion of India, the mention of an independent state named Gangaridi was found in the mouth of the Ganges.
 The present Satkhira district was under the state.